This document defines and explains the special names and terms related to EDAS, so that you can better understand EDAS and how to use it.

 It is the environment where the application runs, namely, EDAS Container.
 It includes HSF and Pandora.

 EDAS application instance quota

-This quota sets the maximum number of instances for all applications held by the primary account and its sub-accounts.When the billing account allocates a quota to each primary account, the sum of the quotas of all primary accounts bound to the billing account cannot be greater than the total application instance quota of the billing account.
+This quota sets the maximum number of instances for all applications held by the primary account and its sub-accounts.When the payment account allocates a quota to each primary account, the sum of the quotas of all primary accounts bound to the payment account cannot be greater than the total application instance quota of the payment account.

-High-Speed Service Framework (HSF) is designed to ensure the reliability and security of each distributed service call.
-Rigid service authentication is applied in every phase, from service registration to service subscription and service calling.
+HSF is designed to ensure the reliability and security of each distributed service call.Strict authentication is implemented in every phase, from service registration and subscription to service call.

 Service call monitoring